prpole/dissertation/chapter2/main.md

 the end of the world as an occasion to consider the fragility of humanity as a whole.

-For London and contemporary thinkers of the Anthropocene alike, ephemerality also leads to a more poignant experience of a species identity primarily by taking the species as a form of community in itself.
+For London and contemporary thinkers of the Anthropocene alike, ephemerality leads to a more poignant experience of a species identity primarily by imagining it as a community.
 In this moment of threat, the narrator, speaking for Big-Tooth, subtly changes his focus from the limited perspective of Big-Tooth's own experiences to the fortunes of the collective, speaking for both Big-Tooth and the species he represents.
 The usual subject